abhineet123/MTF/Config/ReadMe.md

 	 Parameter:	'invalid_state_err_thresh'
 		Description:
 			maximum error of the tracked location w.r.t. the ground truth for the tracking state to be considered valid; the method used for computing the error is specified in 'tracking_err_type';

-	 Parameter:	'hess_eps'
-		Description:
-			offset used for computing the numerical estimate of the second order image gradient (or the Hessian); this is the distance(in x or y direction) between the pixel locations that are used in the method of central differences; values that are <1 have not been found to provide stable results irrespective of the interpolation method;

 	 Parameter:	'init_frame_id'
 		Description: